ircv3/ircv3-specifications/extensions/chathistory.md

             break
         upper_bound = earliest_message.msgid

 A client without support for BATCH, message IDs, or deduplication can still make use of CHATHISTORY, albeit with the possibility of skipping some messages or seeing some duplicated messages.
-For example, on initial JOIN, the client can do the following (this implementation errs on the side of missing messages, rather than seeing duplicated messages):
+For example, on initial JOIN, the client can do the following:

-    display(CHATHISTORY(BEFORE, join_message.msgid))
+    display(CHATHISTORY(LATEST, *))

+To avoid the possibility of seeing duplicated messages here (messages that were relayed after the channel join, but also appear in the CHATHISTORY LATEST output), a client could ignore messages relayed to the channel until the CHATHISTORY reply batch is complete.

 Infinite scroll can be implemented as: